 However, most people don’t know how to clean a memory mattress correctly, even just from day-to-day (or night-to-night) usage.
 You cannot just throw a mattress into a washing machine and leave it!

 Here are some tips on cleaning a memory foam mattress.
 If you know how to clean a memory foam mattress correctly, then you can easily keep it fresh and fully functional.
-It will take a longer period of time for it to become irreparable and replaced by another high-costing mattress.
-Cleaning a memory foam mattress correctly will not only keep it smelling fresh, but will also keep you rested better.
+It will take a longer period of time for it to become irreparable and be replaced by another high-costing mattress.
+Cleaning a memory foam mattress correctly will not only keep it smelling fresh but will also keep you rested better.